Exploring the Multifaceted Nature of Health

 exploring the HEART of health

-Despite the name, this blog isn’t about watercress, but is like watercress-unique, peppery, bright and nutritious.
-And as a physician blogger, I want to know more about the health benefits (and possible dangers) from watercress.
+Despite the name, this blog isn’t about watercress but is like watercress-unique, peppery, bright, and nutritious.
+And as a physician blogger, I want to know more about the health benefits (and possible dangers) of watercress.

 She has owned and operated three restaurants and a catering business in Portland, Oregon.
 Jenn is actively involved with nonprofits including World Central Kitchen, Alex’s Lemonade and Share Our Strength.